elastic/kibana/rfcs/text/0008_service_status.md

 # Unresolved questions

-1. Are the default behaviors too perscriptive?
+1. Are the default behaviors too prescriptive?
 Do we know of many plugins whose status would not fall in line with these behaviors?
 2. Should we provide a status for every core service or only the services that we expect to have a status?
 3. Should the `meta` field be more structured?
 4. Should the hierarchy of the plugins be expressed in the response from the status API and/or UI of the status page?